-\paragraph{Previous results.} Hahne, Kesselman, and Mansour~\cite{HahneKM01} provided the first formal analysis of \LQD, showing that it is 2-competitive (see also Aiello, Kesselman, and Mansour~\cite{AielloKM08}).
+\paragraph*{Previous results} Hahne, Kesselman, and Mansour~\cite{HahneKM01} provided the first formal analysis of \LQD, showing that it is 2-competitive (see also Aiello, Kesselman, and Mansour~\cite{AielloKM08}).
 The proof follows from a simple procedure that charges the extra profit of \OPT to the profit of \LQD.
-Furthermore, they demonstrate that \LQD is at least $\sqrt{2}$-competitive, and also showed a general lower bound of $4/3$ for the competitive ratio of any deterministic online algorithm.
+Furthermore, they demonstrated that \LQD is at least $\sqrt{2}$-competitive, and also showed a general lower bound of $4/3$ for the competitive ratio of any deterministic online algorithm.

 The analysis of \LQD in~\cite{AielloKM08,HahneKM01} was then refined by Kobayashi, Miyazaki, and Okabe~\cite{KobayashiMO07} who showed that the \LQD competitive ratio is at most $2 - \min_{k=1,\dots, N} (\lfloor M/k\rfloor + k - 1) / M$.
 However, for $N > \sqrt{M}$, this bound becomes $2 - O(1/\sqrt{M})$ and therefore does not establish a $2-\eps$ upper bound for a constant $\eps>0$ in general.
-Additionally, for the case of $N=2$ output ports, \LQD is exactly $\frac{4M-4}{3M-2}$-competitive~\cite{KobayashiMO07} (we note that although this result holds for an even buffer size, the argument unfortunately breaks down when the buffer size is odd).
-For the case of $N=3$ output ports, Matsakis shows that \LQD is 1.5-competitive \cite{Matsakis15}.
+Additionally, for the case of $N=2$ output ports, Kobayashi et al.~\cite{KobayashiMO07} claimed that \LQD is exactly $\frac{4M-4}{3M-2}$-competitive (we note that although this result holds for an even buffer size, the argument unfortunately breaks down when the buffer size is odd).
+For the case of $N=3$ output ports, Matsakis showed that \LQD is 1.5-competitive \cite{Matsakis15}.

-Very recently, Bochkov, Davydow, Gaevoy, and Nikolenko~\cite{bochkov2019new} improved the lower bound on the competitiveness of \LQD from $\sqrt{2}$ to approximately $1.44$ (using a direct simulation of \LQD and also independently, by solving a linear program).
-They also show that any deterministic online algorithm is at least $\sqrt{2}$-competitive, using a construction inspired by the \LQD specific lower bound from~\cite{AielloKM08,HahneKM01}.

-Lastly, to the best of our knowledge, so far, no randomized algorithms for this problem have been studied.
+More recently, Bochkov, Davydow, Gaevoy, and Nikolenko~\cite{bochkov2019new} improved the lower bound on the competitiveness of \LQD from $\sqrt{2}$ to approximately $1.44$ (using a direct simulation of \LQD and also independently, by solving a linear program).
+Moreover, they showed that any deterministic online algorithm is at least $\sqrt{2}$-competitive, using a construction inspired by the \LQD specific lower bound from~\cite{AielloKM08,HahneKM01}.
+To the best of our knowledge, so far, no randomized algorithms for this problem have been studied.